mpanighetti/dnd5e-allergies/main.md

 ### Condition Allergens

-You must make an allergy saving throw any time you are subjected to the corresponding condition or situation.
+You must make an allergy Saving Throw any time you are subjected to the corresponding condition or situation.

 ##### Conditions